-The Year of the Dog begins on February 16, 2018, and many people will travel to Asia to celebrate the Lunar New Year.
-If you plan to travel to Asia to visit friends or relatives or participate in the festivities, you can take some simple precautions to help you stay safe and healthy.
+January 25, 2020, marks the first day of the Lunar New Year.
+If you plan to travel to Asia during the Lunar New Year to visit friends or relatives or to participate in festivities, take some simple precautions to stay safe and healthy.

-Check CDC’s destinations page for country-specific health information, including vaccine and medicine recommendations, along with many other travel tips.
+Before you travel, check CDC’s destinations pages for country-specific health information, including vaccine and medicine recommendations, along with many other travel tips.

-- Schedule an appointment with a travel medicine clinic or your health-care provider at least 4–6 weeks before you depart.
+- Schedule an appointment with a travel medicine clinic or your health care provider before you depart.
 Talk to the doctor or nurse about vaccines and medicines recommended for your destination.
 See the Find a Clinic webpage for help in finding a travel medicine clinic near you.

-- Recommended vaccines may include hepatitis A, typhoid, hepatitis B, Japanese encephalitis, and rabies.
+- Recommended vaccines can include hepatitis A, typhoid, hepatitis B, Japanese encephalitis, and rabies.

 - CDC also recommends that travelers be up to date on routine vaccines, including measles-mumps-rubella (MMR), diphtheria-tetanus-pertussis, varicella (chickenpox), polio, and influenza (flu).

 - Malaria is a risk in some parts of Asia.
-Medicine for malaria may be recommended, depending on time of travel and destination.
+Your doctor may recommend malaria medicine, depending on time of travel and destination.

 - Consider purchasing travel health and medical evacuation insurance.

-- Pack your prescription and over-the-counter medicines (as well as other important supplies), as part of a travel health kit.
+- Pack your prescription and over-the-counter medicines (as well as other important supplies), in a travel health kit.